mountain/numberx/README.md

 * What is the differences between [deepmind/mathematics_dataset](https://github.com/deepmind/mathematics_dataset) and this project?

-[deepmind/mathematics_dataset](https://github.com/deepmind/mathematics_dataset) is a supervised learning task, while our gym environments try to define some unsupervised learning task in which the inventiona of numeral symbols and ability of counting is mandatory.
+[deepmind/mathematics_dataset](https://github.com/deepmind/mathematics_dataset) is a supervised learning task, while our gym environments try to define some unsupervised learning task in which the invention of numeral symbols and ability of counting is mandatory.

 ----